Licuala grandis is an incredibly elegant-looking, slow-growing perfect for your new palm collection.

 Licuala Grandis Pests or Diseases

-When kept as a houseplant, Licuala palms can be plagued by common houseplant pests when overwatered or otherwise kept in less than ideal conditions.
+When kept as an indoor plant, Licuala palms can be plagued by common houseplant pests like mealybugs and spider mites when overwatered or otherwise kept in less-than-ideal conditions.

 - Excessive watering and cool temperatures may lead to root rot.